 "ECDC assignments".
-They refer to i) projects organized by ECDC or ii) requests addressed to ECDC, including the WHO Global Outbreak Alert and Response Network (GOARN) requests for assistance.
-Those assignments require coordination within ECDC centrally and therefore, ECDC-based coordinators (EPIET/EUPHEM) handles those.
+They refer to a) projects organized by ECDC or b) requests addressed to ECDC, including the WHO Global Outbreak Alert and Response Network (GOARN) requests for assistance.
+These assignments require central coordination within ECDC and are usually handled by the ECDC-based EPIET/EUPHEM coordinator/s with ECDC-liaison function.